testingisdocumenting/webtau/webtau-docs/webtau/UI/asynchronous-page.md

 :include-file: doc-artifacts/snippets/wait-sync/waitForMatch.groovy {title: "waitTo any matcher"}

 Note: any matcher that you can use with `should` and `shouldNot` can be used with `waitTo` and `waitToNot`

+# Wait on url

+Another cue to use could be a url change after an action.

+:include-file: doc-artifacts/snippets/navigation/waitOnUrl.groovy

+Note: url exposes other parts that you can [read more about here](UI/navigation#assert-url)